This simple striped men’s hat pattern is an excellent advanced beginner project.

 I made the hat using Yarn Art Alpine Alpaca which is suitable for size 10.00mm (US 15) 16″ circular needles.

 Lion Brand wool ease thick and quick yarn or something similar would also be fine to use – or any yarn that can be knit on size 10.00mm (US 15) needles.

 I knit this hat in the round on circular needles, so there was no seaming involved, just a few loose ends to sew in at the end.

-The three colours used to make the hat were all neutral colours I had leftover in my stash from making other hats.
+The three colors used to make the classic hat were all neutral colors I had leftover in my stash from making other hats.